The citizenship ceremony is your final step to becoming a Canadian citizen.

 - sign the Oath or Affirmation of Citizenship form

-We will send you a notice telling you to attend a ceremony and take the oath, if you meet all of the conditions to:
+We will send you a ceremony notice if you meet all of the conditions to:

-There are special ceremonies on Canada Day, during Citizenship Week and at other times.
+There are also special ceremonies, including on Canada Day and during Citizenship Week.

 What to bring

-You must bring all of your original immigration documents.
+You must bring your ceremony notice and all your original immigration documents, including your:

 Once you have taken the Oath of Citizenship, you will be a Canadian citizen.
-We will give you your citizenship certificate.
-You must use it to prove that you are a Canadian citizen and to show the date that you became one.
+We’ll give you your citizenship certificate as your proof that you’re a Canadian citizen.
+It will show the date that you became a citizen.
 Keep it in a safe place.

 Your citizenship certificate is not a travel document.
 You need to get a Canadian passport to travel outside Canada.

-As a new citizen, you must wait at least two business days after your ceremony before you can apply for services, such as applying for a passport.
+As a new citizen, you must wait at least two business days after your ceremony before you can apply for services, such as a passport.